suomela/types/README.md

     PYTHON = /usr/local/bin/python
     CC = /usr/local/bin/gcc-4.7

+Remarks:

+- For more information on Homebrew, see http://mxcl.github.com/homebrew/

+- The installation of GCC takes long (1-2 hours).

+- The `brew link` commands are required on OS X 10.7.
+On OS X 10.8 they are not needed; you will just get a harmless warning.

+- The `pip install` comnads will print *lots* of warnings.
+This is normal.
+If you see the following messages after each installation, you should be fine:

+        Successfully installed numpy
+        Successfully installed matplotlib
+        Successfully installed lxml

-For cluster environments, you can also install *Gnu Parallel*:
+- For cluster environments, you can also install *Gnu Parallel*:

         brew install parallel

 License